Sonicbasedrop/run-actually/README.md

 Acceptance Criteria:
 * Sign up - Login and Logout functionality to be added.
 * User must have the ability to create, update and delete their own events.
-* User must have a profile page displaying their basic details and events they have created.
+* User must have a profile page displaying their basic details.
 * Creator of an event should have the ability to update or delete the events.

 Implementation: